 Then

-where $H(h_t)$ is the Hessian matrix of $h_t$ and $\|\cdot\|_F$ denotes the Frobenius norm. \end{lemma}
+where $H(h_t)$ is the Hessian matrix of $h_t$ and $\|\cdot\|_F$ denotes the Frobenius norm $\|A\|_F^2 = \tr(A^T A)$. \end{lemma}

-From now on, $\delta(f)$ will be defined as it was in Lemma~\ref{lem:ck}.
+From now on, $\delta(f)$ will be defined as it was in Lemma \ref{lemck}.
 Where $f$ is clear from the context, we will only write $\delta$.

-The equality case in Theorem~\ref{thm:bobkov} follows fairly easily from Lemma~\ref{lem:ck}: if $\delta = 0$ then $H(h_t)$ must be zero for all $t > 0$, which implies that $h_t$ is a linear function for all $t > 0$.
+The equality case in Theorem \ref{thmbobkov} follows fairly easily from Lemma \ref{lemck}: if \mbox{$\delta= 0$}, then $H(h_t)$ must be zero for all $t > 0$, which implies that $h_t$ is a linear function for all $t > 0$.
 A straightforward limiting argument shows that one can take $t$ to zero, and the result follows.

-Our proof of Theorem~\ref{thm:main} works by finding a lower bound for the right-hand side of~\eqref{eq:ck}.
-First, we replace the integral over $[0, \infty)$ by an integral over $[t, t+1]$, where $t$ is a large enough constant.
-For this $t$, we can find some affine function $h^*$ such that $h_t$ is close to $h^*$.
-In particular, this means that $f_t$ is close to $\Phi \circ h^*$.
-This part of the argument will be carried out in Section~\ref{sec:large-t}.
-The second part of the argument aims to show that $f$ must be close to $P_{-t} (\Phi \circ h^*)$.
-Of course, it may not be possible to make sense of $P_{-t} (\Phi \circ h^*)$; in that case, we make do with $P_{-s} (\Phi \circ h^*)$ for some $s < t$.
-This will be made precise in Section~\ref{sec:small-t}.
+Our proof of Theorem \ref{thmmain} works by finding a lower bound for the right-hand side of \eqref{eqck}.
+First, we replace the integral over $[0, \infty)$ by an integral over $[C, C+1]$, where $C$ is a large enough constant.
+For some $t \in[C, C+1]$, we find an affine function $h^*$ such that $h_t$ is close to $h^*$.
+In particular, this means that $f_t$ is close to $\Phi\circ h^*$.
+This part of the argument will be carried out in Section~\ref{seclarge-t}.
+The second part of the argument, carried out in Section~\ref{secsmall-t}, shows that $f$ must be close to $P_{-t} (\Phi\circ h^*)$.